Modeling Image-Caption Rating from Comparative Judgments: Abstract

 \section{Abstract}

-Rating the accuracy of captions in describing images is time-consuming and subjective for humans.
-In contrast, it is often easier for people to compare two captions and decide which one better matches a given image.
-In this work, we propose a machine learning framework that models such comparative judgments instead of direct ratings.
+Image caption rating is becoming increasingly important because computer-generated captions are used extensively for descriptive annotation.
+However, rating the accuracy of captions in describing images is time-consuming and subjective in nature.
+In contrast, it is often easier for people to compare (between two pairs) which image-caption pair better matches each other.
+In this study, we propose a machine learning framework that models such comparative judgments instead of direct ratings.
 The model can then be applied to rank unseen image-caption pairs in the same way as a regression model trained on direct ratings.
-Using the VICR dataset \cite{narins2024validated}, we extract visual features with ResNet-50 and text features with MiniLM, then train both a regression model and a comparative learning model.
-While the regression model achieves better performance (Pearson's $\rho$: 0.7609 and Spearman's $r_s$: 0.7089), the comparative learning model steadily improves with more data and approaches the regression baseline.
-In addition, a small-scale human evaluation study comparing absolute rating, pairwise comparison, and same-image comparison shows that comparative annotation yields faster results and has greater agreement among human annotators.
-These results suggest that comparative learning can effectively model human preferences while significantly reducing the cost of human annotations.
+Inspired by a state-of-the-art regression approach, we extracted visual and text features using a pre-trained ViLBERT model and tweaked the learning parameters of the baseline model to improve the model performance.
+This new regression model (with Kendall's $\tau_c=0.812$) outperformed the baseline model (with Kendall's $\tau_c=0.758$) on the VICR dataset.
+The same model structure was applied to the comparative learning framework.
+Trained on comparative judgments (image-caption pair A better matches each other than image-caption pair B), the comparative learning model achieved a performance similar (with Kendall's $\tau_c=0.804$) to that of the regression model.
+In addition, a small-scale human subject study was conducted to compare the cost and quality of direct ratings, pairwise comparisons, and same-image comparisons.
+The results showed that comparative judgments yielded faster results and greater agreement among human annotators than direct ratings.
+These results suggest that collecting comparative judgments instead of direct ratings as training data labels is promising for lower annotation costs and greater consistency.
+The model trained on such comparative judgments can perform as well as the model trained on direct ratings.